scuzzydude/asimov/asimov.md

 Both.

 The tragedy is what stands out in my memory, what happened after.
+It was only half a year between the camp and the accident, but in a teenager's timeline it might have well been a decade.

 There was a lot of expectation in the news and among Houston schoolteachers about a teacher in space.
 We were freshmen boys, I'm sure we mocked it.
 My youngest kid that is that same age now, his disdain for teachers matches mine, for the same reason.
 People are complex, and kids see things through their direct experience first until they've experienced more.
+Raising teenagers sure does change your perspective on being a teenager.

 I have no memory of knowing that Dick Scobee was commander of the teacher-in-space mission ahead of the tragedy.
 I bet my mom told me and I tuned it out.
-That day, realizing what it meant after the fact, was sickening.
+That day, realizing what it meant after the tragedy, was sickening.
 That memory became a stake in my identity.
 How shallow we can really be.

 I can't blame teenagers for their thoughts on teachers and authority.
-Look how long it took me to realize that this gift was the greatest leverage in terms of actual earning potential in my life.
-I was 51 years old, when I realized this after finishing the book.
+Look how long it took me to realize how valuable this gift I received from June Scobee was.
+It was the greatest leverage in terms of actual earning potential in my life.
+I was 51 years old when I realized this after finishing writing the book.
 I was 14 when I went to that summer camp.
 37 years.
 I have made a career directly out of what June taught me I could do in a free summer camp.

 This is where the story diverges from what most teachers would want.